 This task requires assessment/evaluation and analysis of issues and documentation of an organization's or domains existing capabilities, and assessment of requirements for OGC compliant technology.
-This task is implemented during Planning Studies.
+This task is implemented during planning stages for the initiative.

 2.1.3 Concept Development